 4. Simple Daily Exercise

-Young people go for a paseo and window shop, mothers take their strollers for a paseo around the neighborhood, and grandparents shuffle their way around the block for their evening paseo.Â
+Young people go for a paseo and window shop, mothers take their strollers for paseos around the neighborhood, and grandparents shuffle their way around the block for their evening paseo.

 As an extension of this, taking the stairs is quite common in Spain—often out of necessity.
 While elevators are becoming more common for accessibility reasons, many metro stations and old apartment buildings are still stairs-only.
+Even some streets are so steep they have stairs!

 5. High-Quality Seafood